jimmyH/mypois/README.md

-[traffic]                             # One section per category Name=GB Traffic Light Cameras         # The category name Warning=True                          # Use 'True' to get a sound notification when near Source=../GBFeuRougeGB.csv            # The input file containing the POIs **Currently only csv files are supported**
+[traffic]                             # One section per category Name=GB Traffic Light Cameras         # The category name Warning=True                          # Use 'True' to get a sound notification when near Source=../GBFeuRougeGB.csv            # The input file containing the POIs **Currently only csv and gpx files are supported**
                                       # NB Use / for Unix paths, and \ for Windows Paths
 Icon=../traffic.png                   # The icon to use                    **Will be resized and converted to 39x39 png** Disabled=False                        # Optional element, set to True if you want this section to be skipped